Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Emergency Travel & Medical Assistance Services benefit up to $25,000 per qualifying medical event

-You bet, just like AAA they offer discounts from participating businesses such as campgrounds, motels and hotels.
+You bet, just like AAA, they offer discounts from participating businesses such as campgrounds, motels, and hotels.
 You’ll also receive a .05 cent per gallon fuel discount from Flying J service stations.
-With this membership, you’ll be eligible for free shipping on any order from Camping World over $49, and free dump outs at Camping World locations that provide that service.
+With this membership, you’ll be eligible for free shipping on any order from Camping World over $49, and free dump-outs at Camping World locations that provide that service.

-What are the costs for Good Sam Memberships?
+What Are the Costs for Good Sam Memberships?

 The standard plan costs $64.95 a year, the platinum is priced at $79.95 annually, and the Platinum Complete plan has an annual cost of $119.95.
 These are introductory prices, so it’s likely that your rates will rise after the first year of membership.
+They also occasionally run deals for new customers.

 I currently have Good Sam roadside assistance and AAA because while these plans offered by each company are basically the same, there are some distinct differences between the two of them.
 For example, Good Sam has unlimited towing which is a plus if you’re in a remote area.
 However, they will only tow you to the nearest service center, whereas AAA will tow your vehicle home if you’re stranded within their mileage coverage area away from your home.